-- 9.10 Applicants in all lettings categories who receive an offer of housing will have 24 hours from the date of viewing a property in which to accept or refuse the offer. - 9.11 If an applicant accepts an offer of housing, we will expect them to sign up for the tenancy with a date of entry from the date of acceptance of the offer, unless there are exceptional circumstances.
-We will also expect the applicant to occupy the property from date of entry if possible, and applicants will be made aware of their liability for rent from the date we issue keys. - 9.12 SHA recognises the importance of our decision-making being transparent and accountable: - The Neighbourhood Team Leader will complete and retain on file a decision pro forma, to record the reasons for deciding which category of applicant should be offered the house. - We will maintain a matching record that shows all of the applicants who were in the queue for a vacancy and the reasons why any who had more points than the successful applicant did not receive an offer (e.g. the applicant was not interested in the vacancy or did not respond to contact from us about the vacancy).
-The reasons for bypassing applications are recorded on Orchard Housing against both the applications and the void properties in question.
-The Senior Management Team member with oversight of the Neighbourhood Services function will be accountable to the Management Committee for ensuring that the Lettings Plan targets are met during the course of the year as a whole.
+- 9.10 Applicants in all lettings categories who receive an offer of housing will have 24 hours from the date of viewing a property in which to accept or refuse the offer. - 9.11 If an applicant accepts an offer of housing, we will expect them to sign up for the tenancy when it is available for let unless there are exceptional circumstances.
+We will also expect the applicant to occupy the property from date of entry if possible, and applicants will be made aware of their liability for rent from their tenancy start date. - 9.12 SHA recognises the importance of our decision-making being transparent and accountable: - The Housing Manager (Allocations) will complete and retain on file a decision pro forma, to record the reasons for deciding which category of applicant should be offered the house. - We will maintain a matching record that shows all the applicants who were in the queue for a vacancy and the reasons why any who had more points than the successful applicant did not receive an offer (e.g. the applicant was not interested in the vacancy or did not respond to contact from us about the vacancy).
+The reasons for bypassing applications will be recorded against both the applications and the void properties in question.
+The Director of Housing & Communities will be accountable to the Management Committee for ensuring that the Lettings Plan targets are met during the year as a whole.